Social media marketing can do for your small business what the sling did for David in his fight against the giant Goliath.

 While smaller companies have the disadvantage of being on a tight budget, they can use social media marketing to level the playing field.
 The key benefit is that it allows you to talk to your customers directly, which can help you create more personalized experiences.
 That’s what people are looking for these days.

-For example, in a smaller firm, even the CEO can hop on a call or have a quick meeting with the key customers, which you cannot expect from a large organization.
+For example, even the CEO can hop on a short notice call in a smaller firm, but you can’t expect the same from a large organization.
 Imagine Jeff Bezos getting on a call with Amazon’s customer.
-That type of personalized attention is almost impossible for bigger brands, whereas small businesses can be more agile and responsive.
+That type of personalized attention is almost impossible for more prominent brands, whereas small businesses can be more agile and responsive.
 This means you can piggyback on trending topics faster than bigger ones, who will have to get sign-offs and approvals from various departments before they hit that publish button.

 A small business generally has more room to provide customized pricing and offers.
 With the help of social media, a small business can take this customization and personalized experiences to the next level.